alizat/my_r_project_template/README.md

 * general reason(s) why the code is being worked on nowadays
 * details of current release such as latest changes, added features, fixed bugs, etc.
-* current prediction performance, date when data was lastupdated, etc.
+* current prediction performance, date when data was last updated, etc.

 When it is time to push to GitHub/GitLab, you may do either of the following: